 Outside City Hall is a statue, eight feet tall, cast in New York City, put there in 2008 to honor Bermudians who took a stand against the social segregation that existed in the island with the Theatre Boycott, the watershed event that forever changed Bermuda and ended the institutionalized segregation which existed here at that time.
 The boycott, organized by the Progressive Group and its leader Dr. Stanley Ratteray, began on June 15, 1959 and lasted two weeks until July 2 when theatre, hotel and restaurant owners capitulated.
 They announced that black people could sit wherever they wanted in cinemas and that people would no longer be turned away from restaurants or hotels because of the colour of their skin.
 The Progressive Group had been meeting in secret in a Flatts home owned by Rosalind and Edouard Williams in the weeks leading up to the boycott.
 They planned the action taken and publicized it by dispersing flyers around the island, advising people to stay away from the theatres.
 They wanted a total transformation of Bermuda society and to end the social injustices of the time.
 The statue was commissioned from Bermudian sculptor Chesley Trott.

-The Corporation employs about 120 staff and is responsible for the administration and maintenance of the City of Hamilton, including multi-million plans for a new waterfront.
+The Corporation employs about 120 staff and is responsible for the administration and maintenance of the City of Hamilton.
 Taxes on businesses and homes account for about 40 percent of its revenue, with the majority of the rest coming from wharfage fees on all goods passing through Hamilton port and parking charges and fines.
 The city has long-term plans - possibly as long as 20 years, for some or all of the following to be built or improved.
 They include a new jetty for cruise ships with a waterfront theatre, open-air amphitheatre and park, retail space, a conference centre, an underground car park and restaurants; a land reclamation project and new ferry terminal.

 The Corporation has an annual budget of $20+ million.

 Since October 2009 The Corporation of Hamilton has opened its Board meetings to the public.
-The Meetings are held the first Wednesday of the month at 12:30 at the Mayor’s Parlour.
+The Meetings are held monthly at the Mayor’s Parlour.

 Consult Corporation Secretary for details of most recent taxes.
 Major items are